ABOUT THE COMPETITION

 This year the Business Cup Challenge will focus on the Internet of Things and its use in businesses.

-3 cases on the I0T will be addressed.
-The cases will be sufficiently broad to allow for many creative solutions.
-The case responses will be judged on the creativity/uniqueness of the solution, the technical and social feasibility of the solution, the financial viability, and the results of the PESTEL analysis.
+3 cases on the Youth Economy will be addressed.
+The cases will be sufficiently broad to allow for diverse and creative solutions.
+The responses will be judged on creativity/uniqueness, feasibility, financial viability, and the strength of the PESTEL analysis.

 GUIDELINES